LibCMaker/ICU_CMake_Files/README.md

 For more info see 'TODO' markers in CMake files and [ICU-7747](https://unicode-org.atlassian.net/browse/ICU-7747).

-ICU 58.2 and ICU 61.1 are supported.
+ICU 58.2, ICU 61.1, ICU 62.1, ICU 63.1 are supported.

-For the CMake projects, the ICU library using is tested only in CONFIG mode for find_package() command.
+For the CMake projects, the ICU library using is tested in CONFIG and MODULE modes for find_package() command.

 Building is tested on: